CarpCap/hibernate-validator-plus/readme_en.md

 - It remains fully compatible with the Hibernate Validator native framework and can directly use all its built-in validation functions.
 - There are fewer dependencies, the architecture is more lightweight, and there is no forced dependence on other frameworks (such as spring).
 - Supports the direct introduction of Spring MVC and Spring Boot projects, can automatically verify, and provides manual calling of tool classes.
+- Support jdk8 or jdk8 or above version

 ---